 He has worked with major U.S. and international utilities on projects related to reliability improvements, smart grids, and power system analysis, protection, and control.
-Recently, Damir has led and participated in projects on wide-area monitoring protection and control to improve power system reliability with Pacific, Gas and Electric, Southern California Edison, PJM, Bonneville Power Authority, National Grid, HEP Croatia, NERC, and others.
+Recently, Novosel has led and participated in projects on wide-area monitoring protection and control to improve power system reliability with Pacific, Gas and Electric, Southern California Edison, PJM, Bonneville Power Authority, National Grid, HEP Croatia, NERC, and others.

 One month after the Northeast blackout in 2003, Novosel was invited to be a keynote speaker at the Transmission & Distribution Conference in Dallas on power system blackouts.
 Novosel has also been interviewed by the Washington Post and popular Japanese radio station, J-Wave on the same topic.
 He co-authored a paper in IEEE Spectrum on “Taming the Power Grid” and contributed to McGraw-Hill 2006 Yearbook of Science and Technology on blackout prevention.
 Novosel has also been awarded 16 U.S. and international patents.

-Novosel understands utilities’ needs and brings practicality to the classroom.
+Novosel understands utilities’ needs and brings practicality to conferences and the classroom.
 “It’s important to be able to communicate to utilities how certain technologies can help meet their needs.
 It’s not just about what is the latest and greatest technological advancement, but how this technology really helps solve the problems and make things better,” he said.

 Novosel teaches two types of students: university students as adjunct professor at North Carolina State University, and industry professionals as continuing education teacher.
 He communicates to university students the importance of enjoying what they are doing.
 “The worst thing is to have a job that you are not really excited about,” he said.

 He tells professional students to always look for problems that can be solved.
 “Don’t just get enchanted with the new technology, but look for practical applications.”